segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 plan: engage-foundations
 ---

-Use ID Sync to select identifiers and a sync strategy when you send Audience data to your destinations.
+Use ID Sync to select identifiers and a sync strategy when you send Audience or Journeys data to your destinations.
 Configure how you send identifiers, which provides more control over the data you send downstream.

 On this page, you'll learn how to configure and begin using ID Sync.

-> info "ID Sync in beta"
+> success "Trait Activation setup"
-> ID Sync is in beta, and Segment is actively working on this feature.
-Some functionality may change before it becomes generally available.
-[Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.
+> To view supported destinations and learn more about getting started with Trait Activation, visit the [setup guide](/docs/engage/trait-activation/trait-activation-setup/).

 > warning ""
 > You must have Engage Foundations to use Trait Enrichment.